tsawler/remember/README.md

 `go get -u github.com/tsawler/remember/v2`

 # Usage
-Create an instance of the `remember.Cache` type by using the `remember.New(cacheType string, o ...Options)` function, and optionally passing it a `remember.Options` variable.  `cacheType` can by redis, buntdb, or badger.
+Create an instance of the `remember.Cache` type by using the `remember.New(cacheType string, o ...*Options)` function, and optionally passing it a `remember.Options` variable.  `cacheType` can by redis, buntdb, or badger.
 The second parameter, o, is optional.